Drywall Installation: The Complete DIY Guide

 These attributes, combined with the affordable cost, have made drywall panels extremely popular for home-building projects.
 Anyone can find it at a local hardware shop, and buying multiple sheets is typically much less expensive than what bricks or wood sheets would cost.

-Invented in an era where lower and middle-class families were finally able to break into mainstream resources, drywall has been consistently popular ever since.
+Made in an era when lower and middle-class families were finally able to break into access mainstream resources, drywall has been consistently popular ever since.
 So, now that you know about the basics and history of drywall, let's dive into the process of installation.

 How to Hang Drywall Like a Pro